 Perhaps the most important issue for applicant interviews is ensuring all reviewers are on the same page when evaluating candidates.
 Do we have a list of questions that applicants are being asked?
-Do we have agree on what the school is looking for?
+Do we agree on what the school is looking for?
 Do we have criteria for what a “good” rating is vs. a “great” rating?
 Establishing a review guideline before interviews start will reduce the likelihood that reviewers will disagree on an applicant’s performance, and encourage all applicants to be evaluated on a level playing field from the get-go.

 Here is an example of a rubric to evaluate “leadership potential” on a five point scale.

 Build in breaks to avoid reviewer fatigue